sekedus/delay-scripts/readme.txt

 == Description ==

-This is a fork of the "[Flying Scripts by WP Speed Matters](https://wordpress.org/plugins/flying-scripts/)" plugin.
+This is a fork of the "[Flying Scripts](https://wordpress.org/plugins/flying-scripts/)" plugin.

 Download and execute JavaScript on user interaction.